rgpass/i_didnt_know_javascript/01_up_and_going.md

 Coercion is OK as long as neither value will ever be `true`, `false`, `0`, `""`, or `[]`.
 If you can be certain about the values, use implicit coercion.

-Arrays are coerced into comma separated strings, rather than checked by reference.
+Arrays are coerced into comma separated strings when compared to a primitive.
+When compared to an object, it's checked by reference.

 ```javascript
 var arr1 = [1, 2, 3];